SarahYLawrence/Bulldog_AI_vs_Human/README.md

 # AI and Human Experment

 The goal is to test weather AI can help or harm coding.
+This expremnet was condicted with the game bulldog.